blueocto/motor-garage-ecomm-wp/wp-content/plugins/feeds-for-youtube/README.txt

 5) Enter a channel name to display videos from.

-6) Navigate to the Customize and Style pages to customize your feed.
+6) Continue to the feed customizer page to customize your feed.

-7) Once you've customized your feed, click on the "Display Your Feed" tab for directions on how to display your YouTube feed (or multiple feeds).
+7) Once you've customized your feed, embed it using the "Embed" button found at the top of the customizer.

-8) Copy the [youtube-feed] shortcode and paste it into any page, post or widget where you want the YouTube feed to appear.
+8) Alternatively, copy the [youtube-feed feed=1] shortcode and paste it into any page, post or widget where you want the YouTube feed to appear.

-9) You can paste the [youtube-feed] shortcode directly into your page editor.

-10) You can use the default WordPress 'Text' widget to display your feed in a sidebar or other widget area.
+9) You can use the default WordPress 'Text' widget to display your feed in a sidebar or other widget area.

 11) View your website to see your feed(s) in all their glory!